How to Get a Child with Autism to Eat New Foods

 - Stay Calm

 Parents struggling with introducing new foods to their child with autism need to know they’re not alone.
-Although researchers are still attempting to fully understand the connection between picky eating and autism, there are several strategies that parents can implement to gently expand the diets of their autistic children.
+Although researchers are still attempting to fully understand the connection between picky eating and autism, there are several strategies that parents can implement to gently expand their child’s diet.

 You may also like: Top 15 Best Online Applied Behavior Analysis Programs

 An autistic child may want to feel control over what he eats.
 As a parent, it’s important to understand that he might not like certain food — and that’s okay.
 Allow choices and offer a broad variety to help him feel more at ease with the situation.
 For instance, if you feel that your child needs one serving of protein and one serving of vegetables for dinner, put five different types of protein and vegetables out and let him choose one of each.
 By the same token, if you are cooking pasta, ask him to pick one surprise ingredient for the rest of the family to guess during dinner.
 Give him the option of chicken, applesauce, or peas.